aelve/codesearch/README.md

 Docker installed, you can do this:

     $ make build   # Build the project
+    $ make db      # Download and start Postgres (wait a bit after this step)
     $ make serve   # Run the server

 If you head to <http://localhost:9000> now, you should see the project